eybarta/frontend-coding-test-ts/README.md

 ### Flow

 - API call to retrieve random cat fact (unfortunately the public api doesn't produce very random results)
-- Once the fact is retrieved, it's displayed in the UI
+- Once the fact is retrieved, it's displayed in the UI.
-- Then another call is made to a netlify function that is used to call openAI and generate an image, using the fact as prompt.
+- Another call is made to netlify function in order to call openAI and generate image, using the fact as prompt.
 - The user can click on the image to get a catty response.
 - The user can click on buttons to show next/last cat fact.